nithishnithish18/sql-for-dataengineering/README.md

 # sql-for-dataengineering
-This Repo includes most important sql topics
+This Repo has most important sql topics

--> joins

--> window functions

--> constraints